Skillet Deep Dish PizzaJump to Recipe

 In traditional deep dish fashion, I added my sliced cheese (lots of it) first and then my sauce.
 I used pretty much all of my sauce because I like a saucy deep dish pizza.
 If you want it less saucy, I’d start with half of the recipe I listed.

 After your cheese and sauce are on, pile on the other toppings.
-I like to use Italian sauce, peppers, and onions.
+I like to use Italian sausage, peppers, and onions.
 Don’t worry about cooking the sausage ahead of time, it’ll have plenty of time to cook in the oven.
 Just make sure to add it in small chunks so there aren’t any large pieces.

 Then add some asiago cheese to the top of the pizza.
 Asiago is really flavorful and gives something extra to the finished pie.
 Plus, who’s going to complain about more cheese?